Rhoda Felgate: Biography

 In 1948 the company found its first location in a large building on Wickham Terrace where it occupied two floors; the upper for play rehearsal and the lower for teaching.
 In 1955, Felgate became a Member of the Most Excellent Order of the British Empire.
 In the following year the company obtained a church hall on Wickham Terrace named Gowrie Hall which became their small theatre.
 Felgate appeared in another showing of I Remember Mama before retiring from the company in 1962.
 She continued her association as its Patron while Joan Whalley took over as the artistic director of Twelfth Night Theatre.

-Felgate died in 1990 in Auchenflower, Queensland.
+Felgate died on 15 September 1990, aged 89 in Auchenflower, Queensland.